Code-Institute-Submissions/jasons-cook-book/README.md

 The application has been deployed via Heroku and can be found at https://cook-book-flask-mongo.herokuapp.com/ Using the Heroku console within Cloud9, as well as the settings on the Heroku dashboard, I was able to push and deploy this project petty smoothly to Heroku.
 I have also used Heroku's config variables to store some data, such as Port and IP, as well as security keys, such as the Mlabs API key.

+The deploy on Heroku I did the following:

+1. Test local functionality for bugs
+2. Commit all files to GitHub for version control, and as a fallback
+3. Using the developer console in Cloud9 I logged into Heroku with ```heroku login```
+4. I added config vars using the Heroku GUI.
+Config vars can also be added with ```heroku config:set VAR=XXX```
+5. After committing I pushed to heroku with ```git push heroku master```

 The application is viewable on any modern browser.
-Please allow up to 45 seconds for the page to load, especially if you have not loaded it before, as it will need some time to load on Heroku's servers.
+Please allow up to 30 seconds for the page to load, especially if you have not loaded it before, as it will need some time to load on Heroku's servers.

 ## Testing